March 2021 Introduction:

 And talking of DVDs, I ordered some more things last week.
 I did two orders, as some stuff doesn’t come out until tomorrow.
 The first order, which has now been dispatched, contains:

-- Knight Rider – Series 2 (As I loved the first series)
+- Knight Rider – Season 2 (As I loved the first season)

 - The Tube – Best Of Series 1 (An 80s music show, which sounds as if it was very good)